conda/ceps/cep-techspec.md

 * `sha256`: unique hash of the file.
 * `subdir`: platform this package has been built for (including `noarch`).

+The `PackageRecord` class has two subclasses:
+* `PackageCacheRecord`, which represents the metadata of a package already in downloaded to cache, (extracted or not).
+* `PrefixRecord`, which represents the metadata of a package already linked in an environment.

 #### Match specification

 Also known as _match spec_.
 A domain-specific language to query conda channels for one or more